Joker666/cogman/example/client-server/README.md

 }
 ```

-For sending task, cogman client has individual method.
-Before task send, a handler must be registered for the task.
+Cogman client has individual API for sending task.
+Each task must a registered task handler.
 ```go
 if err := clnt.SendTask(task); err != nil {
     return err